dengchengxifrank/facial-expression-detection/README.md

 # "rethinking"
 To overcome overfitting in this database,we use datahance.py to enhance the data and the final test accuracy is over 80%.

-#Train and test
+# Train and test

-Run train.py which is based on vgg16
+Run python train.py which is based on vgg16.